-During the 2004 season, Herr's expertise proved to be a key factor at UConn.
+During the 2004 season, Schulz's expertise proved to be a key factor at UConn.
 The team allowed just 0.57 goals per game to its opponents, which ranked first nationally and helped earn goalkeeper, Melissa Bostwick, second-team All-America honors.
 The Huskies have consistently ranked among the nation's leaders in fewest goals allowed during her tenure.

 "Cheri brings a wealth of goalkeeping experience to our program," UConn head coach Nancy Stevens said.
 "She has developed two All-America goalkeepers during her five years on the coaching staff.
 Cheri is a tireless worker who always puts the needs of the team first.
 We are very fortunate to have her in our program."

-Herr came to UConn from Providence College, where she served as an assistant coach for two years under head coach Bill Davidson.
+Schulz came to UConn from Providence College, where she served as an assistant coach for two years under head coach Bill Davidson.
 The Friars made the BIG EAST Field Hockey Tournament, eventually losing to UConn in the championship game in 2000.
+Prior to her stint at Providence, Schulz was an assistant field hockey coach at Fairfield University during the 1998 season, when they captured their first-ever Patriot League title.

-While at Syracuse, Herr was a four-year starter in goal for the Orangewomen.
-During her career, Syracuse went a combined 54-23-6, won two BIG EAST Championships and made two NCAA appearances under the direction of head coach Kathleen Parker.
-Herr, a member of the BIG EAST All-Conference Team in 1993 and 1995 and an All-America selection in 1995, is Syracuse's current record holder for career saves, save percentage, goals against average, single game saves and shutouts at Syracuse.
+Schulz, a member of the BIG EAST All-Conference Team in 1993 and 1995 and an All-America selection in 1995, is Syracuse's current record holder for career saves, save percentage, goals against average, single game saves and shutouts at Syracuse.
 She was named the MVP of the 1995 BIG EAST Tournament.

-Herr is also involved in the USFHA Futures Program.
+Schulz is a native of New Holland, Pa.
+She graduated from Syracuse in 1996 with a bachelor degree in Physical Education.
+Schulz is also involved in the USFHA Futures Program.
 She has served as a coach in the program since 1996 and was named Site Director of New York State Central Region in 1998.